weaviate/weaviate-io/_posts/blog/2023-01-17-Vector-Embeddings-Explained.md

     “king − man + woman ≈ queen”

 It indicated that the difference between “king” and “man” was some sort of “royalty”, which was analogously and mathematically applicable to “queen” minus “woman”.
 Jay Alamar provided a helpful [visualization](https://jalammar.github.io/illustrated-word2vec/) around this equation.
 Several concepts (“woman”, “girl”, “boy” etc.) are vectorized into (represented by) an array of 50 numbers generated using the [GloVe model](https://en.wikipedia.org/wiki/GloVe).
 In [vector terminology](https://en.wikipedia.org/wiki/Vector_(mathematics)), the 50 numbers are called dimensions.
-The arrays of numbers are visualized using colors and arranged next to each word:
+The vectors are visualized using colors and arranged next to each word:

 <figure>
   <img src="/img/blog/vector-embeddings-explained/vector-embeddings-visualization.png" alt="vector embeddings visualization"/>